Welcome to today's edition of the Rush 24-7 podcast.

 It'll be spectacular.

-Um but some roquettes were reduced to tears and reacted with fear after they'd after learning they'd be dancing for Donald Trump at his inaugural next month.
+But some rockets were reduced to tears and reacted with fear after learning they'd be dancing for Donald Trump at his inaugural next month, members of the famed chorus line said.

 If I had to lose my job over this, I would.

-One hoofer going with the pseudonym Mary told Mary Clare magazine in an interview.
+One Hoofer going with the pseudonym Mary told Mary Clare magazine in an interview.

 It's too important, and I think the rest of the performing arts community would happily stand behind me.

-Uh they shouldn't be standing behind you, they should be kicking behind you.
+They shouldn't be standing behind you.

-Uh Mary recalled one of her fellow dancers crying throughout a 90-minute show on Thursday, three days before Christmas.
+Mary recalled one of her fellow dancers crying throughout a 90-minute show on Thursday, three days before Christmas.

 She felt she was being forced to perform for this monster, Mary said.

-Uh there's there's apparently two kinds of roquette.
+There's apparently two kinds of rocket.

-Uh, it's like a class system they got over at Radio City Musical.
+It's like a class system they got over at Radio City Musical.

 I didn't know this.

-When you don't they don't have them in different coloured tights when they're all on the stage there.
+They don't have them in different coloured tights when they're all on the stage there.

-And the thirteen year round roquettes are traumatized because they have no choice about performing for this monster, as Mary said, but seasonal roquettes will be allowed to choose whether they play the inauguration or not.
+And the 13-year-round rockets are traumatized because they have no choice about performing for this monster, as Mary said.

 I don't know whether this applies to every rocket performance.